 Figure 5-1 displays the annual energy savings achievable from the "Annual Measure" bundles, by price point.
-The majority of the available savings are inexpensive, under \$45 per MWh.
-There are smaller volumes available of more expensive measures, those expected to cost greater than \$85 per MWh.
+The majority of the available savings are inexpensive, under \$45 per MWh with smaller volumes available of more expensive measures.

 Figure 5-1: Annual Energy Savings from "Annual Measure" Cost Bundles ii.
 Peak Demand Management